x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-the-availability-service-for-cross-forest-topologies-exchange-2013-help.md

 You can use the Availability service in cross-forest topologies across trusted or untrusted forests.
 The type of free/busy information that's available depends on if you're using a trusted or untrusted forest.

-**Trusted forests**   In trusted forests, you can configure the Availability service to retrieve free/busy information on a per-user basis.
+**Trusted forests**: In trusted forests, you can configure the Availability service to retrieve free/busy information on a per-user basis.
 When the Availability service is configured to retrieve free/busy information on a per-user basis, the service can make cross-forest requests on behalf of a particular user.
 This allows a user in a remote forest to retrieve detailed free/busy information for someone who is not in the same forest.

-**Untrusted forests**   In untrusted forests, you can only configure the Availability service to retrieve free/busy information on an organization-wide basis.
+**Untrusted forests**: In untrusted forests, you can only configure the Availability service to retrieve free/busy information on an organization-wide basis.
 When the Availability service makes free/busy cross-forest requests at the organizational level, free/busy information is returned for each user in the organization.
 In untrusted forests, it isn't possible to control the level of free/busy information that's returned on a per-user basis.

 ## Configuring Windows for cross-forest topologies